10 Dairy-free Desserts That Are Easy To Meal Prep

 Ingredients

-Shredded coconut, egg whites, sugar or a sweetener, raw cacao powder, vanilla extract.
-To make, mix all the ingredients together, form into small, gently flattened balls, and bake at 180°C for 15-20 minutes.
+Shredded coconut, egg whites, stevia or an all-natural sweetener, raw cacao powder, and vanilla extract.
+To make these tasty bites, mix all the ingredients together in a mixing bowl by hand and form into small, gently flattened balls.
+Bake the bites at 180°C for 15-20 minutes.
 If you want icing for the middle, combine raw cacao, dairy-free butter or coconut oil, milk, vanilla and whisk until thick.
+Press into each ball and fold the dough around the filling.
+Bake as above for a chocolatey dairy-free surprise in each bite.

 Dairy-Free Banana Bread